nicholaswmin/alpine/README.md

 Think somethings missing or amiss?
 Let me know by [opening a new issue][new-gh-issue].

+## Authors

+@nicholaswmin - author of this... whatever this is; not the articles :)

+The articles were posted with the written permission of Jack Michaud

 ## Footnotes

 [^1]: **Alpine Snowboarding** is a specific type of snowboarding performed in